Reges v. Cauce

 Reges v.
-Cauce, et al. is a federal lawsuit brought by Stuart Reges, a Teaching Professor at the University of Washington's Paul G. Allen School of Computer Science & Engineering against the University and its President Ana Mari Cauce.
-It concerns a university policy about including a land acknowledgement in course syllabi.
+Cauce, et al. is a federal lawsuit brought by Stuart Reges, a teaching professor at the University of Washington's Paul G. Allen School of Computer Science & Engineering, against the university and its president Ana Mari Cauce.
+The case concerned a university recommendation to include a land acknowledgement statement in course syllabi.

 Background

-Stuart Reges is a Teaching Professor, a non-tenured position previously titled "Principal Lecturer."
-He started lecturing in 2004, and has exclusively taught the introductory programming series.
+Stuart Reges, is a teaching professor at the Paul G. Allen School of Computer Science at the University of Washington, a non-tenured position previously titled "Principal Lecturer."
+He started lecturing in 2004 and has exclusively taught the introductory programming series.
 He co-authored an introductory Java programming textbook Building Java Programs.